 Wright tackles the IP address issue next, under a heading titled "Lack of reasonable investigation of actual infringer's identity."
 He points to earlier explanations by the plaintiffs as to how they arrived at the identity of the alleged infringer and picks apart their "methodology."
 Here's Ingenuity 13 LLC's explanation of their deductive process.

 Though the subscriber, David Wagar, remained silent, Plaintiff’s investigation of his household established that Benjamin Wagar was the likely infringer of Plaintiff’s copyright.
 As such, Plaintiff mailed its Amended Complaint to the Court naming Benjamin Wagar as the Defendant in this action.
-(ECF No. 14, at 2.)..."Factual analysis?"
-Really?
-Wright calls it for what it is.
+(ECF No. 14, at 2.)...

 In cases where the subscriber remains silent, Plaintiff conducts investigations to determine the likelihood that the subscriber, or someone in his or her household, was the actual infringer. . . .
 For example, if the subscriber is 75 years old, or the subscriber is female, it is statistically quite unlikely that the subscriber was the infringer.
 In such cases, Plaintiff performs an investigation into the subscriber’s household to determine if there is a likely infringer of Plaintiff’s copyright. . . .
 Plaintiff bases its choices regarding whom to name as the infringer on factual analysis.
 (ECF No. 15, at 24.)